jbutcher21/aiclass/docs/senzing_entity_specification.md

 | REL_ANCHOR_KEY | 1001 | This key should be a unique value for the record within the REL_ANCHOR_DOMAIN.
 You can just use the current record's RECORD_ID here.|

 Rules
-- Include at most one REL_ANCHOR per record, only when the entity can be related to by others.
+- Include at most one REL_ANCHOR per record, only when other records will point to it.
-- REL_ANCHOR identifies the target entity for relationships using `REL_ANCHOR_DOMAIN` and `REL_ANCHOR_KEY`.
+- REL_ANCHOR identifies the target record for relationships using `REL_ANCHOR_DOMAIN` and `REL_ANCHOR_KEY`.
 - Do not mix REL_ANCHOR and REL_POINTER attributes in the same feature object (separate objects in FEATURES are fine).
 - Use a domain code without dashes to avoid confusion in downstream match key parsing.